silky-curtains/bits-wifi-sign-in/README.md

 $ mv bits-login /usr/local/bin
 ```

-Now you should be able to connect to the wifi by running
+Now you should be able to login to the wifi (as described in Basic Usage) by running:

 ```
 $ bits-login